What is Bohrium

-An atom of Roentgenium in the gas phase, for example, gives off energy when it gains an electron to form an ion of Roentgenium.
+An atom of Bohrium in the gas phase, for example, gives off energy when it gains an electron to form an ion of Bohrium.

 To use electron affinities properly, it is essential to keep track of sign.
 When an electron is added to a neutral atom, energy is released.
 This affinity is known as the first electron affinity and these energies are negative.
 By convention, the negative sign shows a release of energy.
 However, more energy is required to add an electron to a negative ion which overwhelms any the release of energy from the electron attachment process.
 This affinity is known as the second electron affinity and these energies are positive.